bartoszputek/discord-music-bot/README.md

 - [ ] Add seek, repeat commands
 - [ ] Log programmer errors
 - [ ] Refactor to TypeScript
-- [ ] Create /logs directory to be able to volume them

 ## Preparation